-The first problem is how to explain why F-F-F outputs, which violate NOJUMP, are preferred over F-R-F, which do not.
-As we have seen, only the input tonal sequences which violate NOJUMP change.
-However, if NOJUMP is so important, as we claim, why are F-F outputs tolerated which violate it?
-If it is because R tones are avoided, then we have to ask why all R tones do not change to F, i.e., even when not preceded by another R?
-The ranking NOJUMP >> MARKEDNESS which we proposed in (15) suggests that considerations of tonal markedness are subordinated to the need to avoid NOJUMP violations.
+The first problem has is how to explain why F-F-F outputs, which violate NoCP, are preferred over F-R-F, which do not.
+As we have seen, the only input tonal sequences which violate NoCP change.
+However, if NoCP is so important, as we claim, why are F-F outputs are tolerated which violate it?
+If it is because R tones are avoided, then we have to ask why all R tones do not change to F, i.e. even when not preceded by another R?
+The ranking NoCP >> MARKEDNESS which we proposed in (15) suggests that considerations of tonal markedness are subordinated to the need to avoid NoCP violations.
 The second problem has to do with how R tones are avoided.
-If MARKEDNESS is so important, why does R-R-R become R-F-F rather than R-F-L (where L is less marked than F)?
+If MARKEDNESS is so important, why does R-R-R become R-F-F rather than \R-F-L (where L is less marked than F)?
 Obviously, this is not what is going on in Hakha Lai.
-We conclude, then, that MARKEDNESS alone is not likely to get us out of our bind.
+We conclude, then, that MARKEDNESS is not likely to get us out of our bind.